Would you like broken relationships in your family to be restored? One way to see progress is by following the instructions outlined in Hebrews 12.

 We had our first cousin reunion in John Day, OR, a year ago, and got along splendidly.
 Last week we had our second gathering, adding another previously out-of-touch cousin to the mix when we met at the Veterans Memorial Museum in Chehalis, WA.
 Remarkably, when she showed up I learned she lives right there in Chehalis!

 The tricky part in building relationships is when the dialog goes places we may not like, for instance, with strongly held political or religious views.
 It’s encouraging to see others are working on strengthening and straightening things out, too.
 And so far, we’re all striving for that “peace with everyone” the scripture talks about.

 Finally: Continually remove the bitter roots

-As I ate lunch with my formerly long lost cousin, her joy and excitement matching my own, I knew I’d gained a priceless relationship.
+As I ate lunch with my formerly long lost cousin, her joy and excitement matching my own, I knew I’d gained ground in a priceless relationship.
 It takes vigilance to keep bitterness from getting a foothold, but I sure enjoy the rewards for all the hard work.